1991 Bluecoats Hall of Fame Member

 Prior to being involved with the Bluecoats, Larry was Director of the Westshoremen Seinor corps from Harrisburg, PA and was the Program Director for the United States Naval Academy Drum and Bugle Corps.
 He was a founder of the Keystone Indoor Drill Association (Pennsylvania’s largest indoor color guard circuit), was Chief Judge and Judging Coordinator for Drum Corps Associates and was a founder of Five Star Brass Productions Inc.

-Recently retired from his “real job” as Vice President of the billion dollar US operations of SKF, he continues to reside in Carlisle, Pennsylvania and serves as Vice President of Drum Corps Associates.
+Retired from his ‘real job’ as Vice President of the billion dollar US operations of SKF, he continues to reside in Carlisle Pennsylvania and remains active in music production and judging.

 In addition to the Bluecoats Hall of Fame, Larry is a member of the Cavalcade of Bands Hall of Fame, was a 1992 inductee into The World Drum Corps Hall of Fame, a 1997 inductee into the Keystone Indoor Hall of Fame and in 2009 received the Lifetime Meritorious Service Award from the Pennsylvania Drum Corps Hall of Fame.